A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Methods

 First-order methods have become the cornerstone of large-scale optimization, particularly in deep learning and related fields~\cite{2015-kingma,lecun2015deep,wir_beck_first-order_2017}.
 Their success is driven by a combination of low computational cost per iteration and the ability to scale efficiently to problems with extremely large parameter spaces.
 By relying solely on gradient information, these methods bypass the need to compute or invert Hessians, making them highly effective for nonconvex problems involving millions or even billions of variables.
 Additionally, their algorithmic simplicity allows for straightforward parallelization and efficient deployment on hardware accelerators, which has been critical for scaling optimization in modern, data-intensive applications.

 Our Ising solver builds on the observation that the Hamiltonian in~\eqref{eq:Hamilton} can be expressed as a difference of convex functions.
-A particularly effective technique for optimizing such objectives is the Difference-of-Convex Algorithm (DCA)\cite{abbaszadehpeivasti2023}, which is rooted in the classical principle of bound optimization\cite{dempster1977maximum}.
+A particularly effective technique for optimizing such functions is the Difference-of-Convex Algorithm (DCA)~\cite{abbaszadehpeivasti2023}, which is rooted in the classical principle of bound optimization~\cite{dempster1977maximum}.
 In this approach, the original nonconvex objective is iteratively approximated by a sequence of convex surrogate problems that upper-bound the original function.
-These surrogates are much easier to solve and are particularly amenable to first-order methods, making DCA highly suitable for large-scale problems like the Ising model.
+By designing the surrogate problems to be easier to solve (for example, using efficient first-order methods), we can scale DCA to large-scale problems.

-As we explain next, applying DCA to our problem~\eqref{eq:DCP} results in a particularly simple iterative scheme.
-Starting from an initial point \(\x^{(k)}\), we linearize the concave component $-g$ using its first-order approximation around \(\x^{(k)}\).
+As explained next, applying DCA to our problem~\eqref{eq:DCP} results in a simple iterative scheme.
+Starting from an initial point \(\x^{(k)}\), we linearize $g$ using its first-order approximation around \(\x^{(k)}\).
 This yields a convex surrogate, which is minimized to obtain the next iterate \(\x^{(k+1)}\).
 In particular, as $g$ is convex, its linear approximation at \(\x^{(k)}\) gives us a global lower bound~\cite{wir_beck_first-order_2017}.
-Specifically, for all $\x \in \Re^n$,
+Specifically, for all $\x \in \Re^n$, we have

 This results in the following convex upper bound on the Hamiltonian: